Riyadh: Vernacular architecture of Old Riyadh

 Ain Heet cave has an underground lake (150 meters deep) situated at the face of Mount Al Jubayl in Wadi As Sulay in a small village called Heet in Riyadh.
 Between Riyadh and Al Kharj road, it is one of the easily accessible caves in the area of Riyadh.

 Archeological sites

 The archeological sites at Riyadh which are of historical importance, in which the Municipality of Riyadh is involved, are the five old gates on the old walls of Riyadh.
 These are the eastern gate of Thumaira, the northern gate of Al-Suwailen, the southern gate of Dukhna, the western gate of Al-Madhbah, and the south-western gate of Shumaisi.
-There are also four historic palaces: Musmak Palace, Murabba Palace (palace of King Abdul Aziz), Atiqah Palace (belongs to Prince Muhammad bin Abdul Rahman) and Al Shamsiah Palace (belongs to Saud Al Kabeer).
+There are also four historic palaces: Al-Masmak Palace, Murabba Palace (palace of King Abdulaziz), Atiqah Palace (belongs to Prince Muhammad bin Abdul Rahman) and Al-Shamsiah Palace (belongs to Saud Al-Kabeer).

 Turaif district

 The Turaif district, is another important archeological site inscribed in UNESCO World Heritage List on 31 July 2010.
 It was founded in the 15th century bearing an architectural style of Najdi.
 There are some Historic palaces and monuments in Al-Turaif district include: Salwa Palace, Saad bin Saud Palace, The Guest House and At-Turaif Bath House, and Imam Mohammad bin Saud Mosque.